 Storage and freezing

-Jam tarts are best enjoyed on the day of baking but will keep for up to 2-3 days.
+Jam tarts are best enjoyed on the day of baking but will keep for up to 2-4 days.
 Or store in the refrigerator for a few more days.

-Jam tarts are best stored within an airtight container, if stacking the tarts then add a layer of parchment paper between the tarts so that they do not become sticky.
+Store within an airtight container, if stacking the tarts then add a layer of parchment paper between the tarts so that they do not stick to each other.